 - Corporate safety and health regulations

-Coming from an engineering background, and with ample real-world industry and research experience, the founder of Kirameki Translations feels strongly that a "jack of all translations" translation broker is not the best choice for clients looking for high-quality translations of complex subject matter.
+Coming from an engineering background, and with significant real-world industry and research experience, the founder of Kirameki Translations feels strongly that a "jack of all translations" translation broker is not the best choice for clients looking for high-quality translations of complex subject matter.

 Documents We Handle